johnandrea/dna-multi-match/README.md

 --libpath=directory-containing-readgedcom

+Location containing the readgedcom.py library file.
 The path is relative to the program being used.
 An absolute path will not work.
 Default is the same location as the program (".").

 ## Usage